 At times it may be necessary or desirable to conduct an accelerated promotion in order to fill crucial leadership gaps within the rank structure or based on noteworthy achievement.
 This may only be done under unique circumstances and with the explicit recommendation by the SMI and approval by the Principal.

 Promotion Requirements

 Promotion to PFC:

-Pass all classes No more than 3 ISS's and no OSS's No more than 10 demerits
+Pass all classes No more than 3 ISS's and no OSS's 10 or more Demerits

 Promotion to LCpl: